seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 And celebrate our drink?

 **POMPEY**
-Let’s ha’t, good soldier.
+Let's ha't, good soldier.

 **MARK ANTONY**
-Come, let’s all take hands,
+Come, let's all take hands,
-Till that the conquering wine hath steep’d our sense
+Till that the conquering wine hath steep'd our sense
 In soft and delicate Lethe.

 **DOMITIUS ENOBARBUS**
 All take hands.
 Make battery to our ears with the loud music:
-The while I’ll place you: then the boy shall sing;
+The while I'll place you: then the boy shall sing;
 The holding every man shall bear as loud
 As his strong sides can volley.